Teenage Superstars: Release

 Teenage Superstars premiered on 22 June 2017 at the Edinburgh International Film Festival, where it was nominated for the Audience Award and Best Documentary, going on to show at Raindance in September of that year.
-The film is due for a cinematic release in 2018.
+It received its cinema premiere in 2018 at the Glasgow Film Festival and was part of the National Museum of Scotland's 2018 "Rip It Up" exhibition, screening at Edinburgh's Filmhouse.

 Reception

 Teenage Superstars has received generally positive reviews, including 4 out of 5 stars in both The List and The Skinny, with The Herald calling it "a real treat for music fans".

-It received its cinema premiere in 2018 at the Glasgow Film Festival and was part of the National Museum of Scotland's 2018 "Rip It Up" exhibition, screening at Edinburgh's Filmhouse.

 Having completed a successful festival run, the documentary was picked up by Sky Arts, receiving its television premiere on the 23 January 2021.
 It was highly reviewed as Pick of the Day on The Guardian, The Times and The Telegraph.

 Rolling Stone included Teenage Superstars in their 10 Essential British Documentaries alongside The Beatles 'Get Back'.